 How Does Getting Married Affect Taxes?
 Tax Benefits of Marriage (and the Marriage Tax Penalty)

 When it’s time for you to file your taxes, you must file as a married couple if you were wed before December 31 of the tax year.
 Most married couples should file jointly, with few exceptions, such as if your spouse refuses to file.
+Your filing status can have a huge impact on your tax liability, especially when it comes to big ticket items like housing.

 Despite what you may have heard about the marriage tax penalty, only certain couples get hit by it.
 For those without children, penalties occur at the very low, or very high end of the income spectrum, when both spouses have earnings.
 They could end up paying 4% more in federal taxes compared to if they had remained single.